ivicamil/ArxivKit/README.md

 - `QuantitativeFinance`
 - `Economy`

-Queries are constructed by using an embeded Domain Specific Language created with Swift feature called [Result Builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md), that was first used in Apple's [SwiftUI Framework](https://developer.apple.com/xcode/swiftui/).
+Queries are constructed by using an embedded Domain Specific Language created with Swift feature called [Result Builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md), that was first used in Apple's [SwiftUI Framework](https://developer.apple.com/xcode/swiftui/).
 The DSL enables creating arbitrarily complex query trees by using an intuitive syntax.

 After a query is constructed and configured, `fetch(using:completion:)` or other related methods can be used to construct and run a fetch task.
 If no error occurs, fetch task returns an `ArxivResponse`, a parsed arXiv API atom feed.
-The reponse stores various metadata and a list of `ArxivEntry` values.
+The response stores various metadata and a list of `ArxivEntry` values.
 Each entry stores information about a single arXiv article, such as its title, abstract, authors, PDF link etc.

 Bellow are some of the common use scenarios.
 For detailed explanation of all available APIs, see [ArxivKit Wiki](https://github.com/ivicamil/ArxivKit/wiki).